-2. Candidates may substitute U.S. Armed Forces military service experience in Contracting and Industrial Management classifications or specialty codes in the Procurement field of work at a rate of one year of military experience for the required experience.
+3. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in Administration classifications or Administrative, Clerical, or Office Services specialty codes in the Administrative Support field of work on a year-for-year basis for the required experience.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-This is a skilled classification in the State Personnel Management System.
-All positions in this classification are Skilled Service positions.
-Some positions in Skilled Service classifications may be designated Special Appointment in accordance with the State Personnel and Pensions Article, Section 6-405.
+This is a Skilled Service classification in the State Personnel Management System.
+All positions in this classification are in Skilled Service positions.
+Some positions in Skilled Service may be designated Special Appointment in accordance with the State Personnel and Pensions Article, Section 6-405, Annotated Code of Maryland.

 Director, Division of Classification and Salary